“If you put on too much weight? C’est la faute du fédéral!note If you have a large prostate? C’est la faute du fédéral!”

 - The Governor-General of Canada, currently David Johnston, is the representative of the Sovereign, appointed in theory by the Sovereign and in practice by the Prime Minister, and has a mammoth assortment of powers, ranging from the ability to dissolve Parliament, appoint Senators, Supreme Court Justices, all high-ranking bureaucrats, and the Prime Minister and Cabinet, though they must keep the approval of the House of Commons.
 He is also Commander-in-Chief of the Canadian military.
-However, these powers are bound by a large amount of unwritten convention, and are almost never used except on instruction from the Prime Minister — the last time they were, in 1926, the resulting "King-Byng Affair" resulted in a massive public outcry that ended in the re-election of the Prime Minister who had been rejected by the Governor-General.
+However, these powers are bound by a large amount of unwritten convention, and are almost never used except on instruction from the Prime Minister — the last time they were, in 1926, the resulting “King-Byng Affair” resulted in a massive public outcry that ended in the re-election of Prime Minister William L.M.
+King, who had been rejected by Governor-General Lord Byng.
 The Governor-General is, in theory, supposed to be chosen by the Sovereign from a list of candidates chosen by the Prime Minister.
-For quite some time now, the Prime Minister’s list of Governor-General appointees has been exactly one name long.
+For quite some time now, the Prime Minister’s list of Governor-General’s appointees has been exactly one name long.

-- An event in which the GG can become useful is if the Prime Minister starts to show signs of getting dictatorial, at which point the Governor General, as representative of the Sovereign, can refuse Royal Assent to bills that violate fundamental liberties.
-If need be, as the Governor-General is the Commander-in-Chief, they can order the army to forcibly depose the Prime Minister.
+- An event in which the GG can become useful is if the Prime Minister starts to show signs of getting dictatorial, at which point the Governor General, as representative of the Sovereign, can deny Royal Assent to bills that violate fundamental liberties.
+If need be, as the Governor-General is the Commander-in-Chief, they can order the army to depose the PM by force.

 - This is taken directly from the Westminster System used by the British Parliament and Monarchy which serves as the basis for all Commonwealth Countries.
 Basically, they’re meant to keep each other in line.